nigelhorne/NJH-Snippets/lib/NJH/Snippets/README.md

 ## selectall\_hashref

-\# Returns a reference to an array of hash references of all the data meeting
-\# the given criteria
+Returns a reference to an array of hash references of all the data meeting the given criteria

 ## selectall\_hash

-\# Returns an array of hash references
+Returns an array of hash references

 ## fetchrow\_hashref

-\# Returns a hash reference for one row in a table
+Returns a hash reference for one row in a table.
-\# Special argument: table: determines the table to read from if not the default,
-\#	which is worked out from the class name
+Special argument: table: determines the table to read from if not the default, which is worked out from the class name

 ## execute

-\# Execute the given SQL on the data
+Execute the given SQL on the data.
-\# In an array context, returns an array of hash refs,
-\#	in a scalar context returns a hash of the first row
+In an array context, returns an array of hash refs, in a scalar context returns a hash of the first row

 ## AUTOLOAD

+\# Time that the database was last updated

+## AUTOLOAD

-\# Return the contents of an arbitrary column in the database which match the
+Return the contents of an arbitrary column in the database which match the given criteria
-\#	given criteria
-\# Returns an array of the matches, or just the first entry when called in
+Returns an array of the matches, or just the first entry when called in scalar context
-\#	scalar context

-\# If the first column if the database is "entry" you can do a quick lookup with
+If the first column if the database is "entry" you can do a quick lookup with
-\#	my $value = $table->column($entry);	# where column is the value you're after
+    my $value = $table->column($entry);	# where column is the value you're after

-\# Set distinct to 1 if you're after a unique list
+Set distinct to 1 if you're after a unique list

 # AUTHOR